microsoft/api-guidelines/graph/patterns/namespace.md

 When type casting is required in the API query, request or response, a fully qualified type name is represented as concatenation of a namespace and a type name.
-For consistent user experience namespaces should be aligned with the corresponding API category path segment.
+For consistent user experience namespaces MUST be aligned with the corresponding API category path segment.

 ## When to Use this Pattern